RoryTHWu/rorythwu.github.io/content/publication/CFDA-Paper/index.md

 ---
-title: "Application and REgulatory Challenges of Artificial Intelligence/Machine Learning in Clinical Trials from the Perspectives of FDA Discussion, EMA Reflection Paper, and the Stakeholders’ Comments"
+title: "Application and Regulatory Challenges of Artificial Intelligence/Machine Learning in Clinical Trials from the Perspectives of FDA Discussion, EMA Reflection Paper, and the Stakeholders’ Comments"
 authors:
 - Lixin Yao
 - Tianhe (Rory) Wu